vseryakov/backendjs/README.md

 - General purpose backend framework based on the Express web server.
 - Supports Sqlite, PostgreSQL, DynamoDB, Cassandra databases.
-- Supports account, connection, location, messaging and icons API via HTTP(S)
+- Provides accounts, connections, locations, messaging and icons API over HTTP, aka Web services
-- Supports server only operations with crontab scheduling for local and remote(AWS) jobs
+- Supports crontab-like scheduling for local and remote(AWS) jobs
-- Authentication is based on signed requests using API key and secret
+- Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests
-- Runs web server as separate process to utilize multipke CPU cores
+- Runs web server as separate processes to utilize multiple CPU cores
 - Supports several cache modes(Redis, memcached, local cache) for the database operations
 - Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API
-- ImageMagick is compiled as C++ module for image scaling
+- ImageMagick is compiled as C++ module for in-process image scaling
 - nanomsg interface for messaging between processes and servers
+- REPL(command line) interface for debugging and looking into server internals
+- Geohash based location searches supported by all databases

 ## Installation

 ### Requirements

 These libraries must be installed using your system package management or other tools

  - PostgresSQL client libraries